Kyra: "Who's the Better Killer?"

 - While never a major plot point, the Viper pilots in the re-imagined Battlestar Galactica are occasionally seen doing this.
 In "Scattered", Kat takes advantage of Starbuck's absence to get a high score.
 Admiral Cain is also mentioned to have encouraged this.

-- Chaos Champions do this in both 40K and Warhammer, especially Khornates.
+- Chaos Champions do this in both Warhammer and Warhammer 40,000, especially followers of Khorne.
 Dedicating their kills to a particular god gets them favors (and occasionally curses, the Chaos gods are weird like that).

 - Arsenic and Old Lace has the Serial Killer version.
 It's hilarious.